-As of March 31, 2017, we have not collected any funds related to the principal on the note and the net carrying amount of the note receivable was approximately \$4.7 million.
-For the three months ended March 31, 2017 and 2016, we received interest payments from the note of approximately \$44,000 and \$30,000, which is recorded as interest income from notes receivable in our condensed consolidated statements of operations.
+As of June 30, 2017, we have not collected any funds related to the principal on the note and the net carrying amount of the note receivable was approximately \$4.7 million.
+For the three months ended June 30, 2017 and 2016, we received interest payments from the note of approximately \$42,000 and \$42,000, which is recorded as interest income from notes receivable in our condensed consolidated statements of operations.
+For the six months ended June 30, 2017 and 2016, we received interest payments from the note of approximately \$86,000 and \$72,000, which is recorded as interest income from notes receivable in our condensed consolidated statements of operations.

-Tenant and Other Receivables, net
+Tenant and Other Receivables, Net